-OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number : 333-165685 Aspen Group (Exact name of registrant as spec ified in its charter) Delaware 27-1933597 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 720 South Colorado Boulevard, Suite 1150N Denver, CO 80246 (Address of principal executive offices) (Zip Code) Registrants telephone number er: (646) 450-1843 Indicate by check mark whether the registrant (1) has filed all reports required Act of 1934 during the preceding 12 months (or for such shorter period that t subject to such filing requirements for the past 90 days Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically and File required to be submitted and posted pursuant to Rule 405 of Regulation S that the registrant was required to submit and post such files).
-Yes \square No \square Indicate by check mark whether the registrant is a large accelerated filer, an accompany.
-See the definitions of "large accelerated filer," "accelerated filer" at Act.
-Large accelerated filer Non-accelerated filer □ (Do not check if a smaller reportion in the content of the c Accelerated filer □ ng company) Smaller reporting company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ☑ Class Outstanding as of September 13, 2013 Common Stock, \$0.001 par value per share 59,190,365 shares
+OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 3 333-165685 Aspen Group, 1 Inc. (Exact name of registrant as specifie ed in its charter) Delaware (State or other jurisdiction of incorporation or organization) 27-1933597 (I.R.S.
+Employer Identification No.) 720 South Colorado Boulevard, Suite 1150N Denver, CO 80246 (Address of principal executive offices) (Zip Code) Registrants telephone number: (646) 450-1843 Indicate by check mark whether the registrant (1) has filed all reports required to Act of 1934 during the preceding 12 months (or for such shorter period that the subject to such filing requirements for the past 90 days Yes ☑ No □ Indicate by check mark whether the registrant has submitted electronically and prile required to be submitted and posted pursuant to Rule 405 of Regulation S-T that the registrant was required to submit and post such files).
+Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated company.
+See the definitions of "large accelerated filer," "accelerated filer" and Act.
+Large accelerated filer Non-accelerated filer □ (Do not check if a smaller reporting Accelerated filer company Smaller reporting company □ ☑ Indicate by check mark whether the registrant is a shell company (as defined in I Rule 12b-2 of the Exchange Act).
+Yes \( \square\) \( \text{N} \) No 🗹 Class Outstanding as of September 13, 2013 Common Stock, \$0.001 par value per share 59,190,365 shares -